The Email

 “So.
 I heard part of that exchange.”
 Kyle said, being nosy as ever.

 “Probably everyone heard it.”
-Jimmy said, putting his head on his knees.
+Jimmy said, putting his head on his knees like a kid.

 The sun felt hot today.